1) Question: How do I drop my child off in the mornings at school (as well as picking them up)? What is the procedure and what can I expect?

 The Fairmount PTA provides a whole range of programs and events for the Fairmount community.
 With your help, we will be able to offer the following programs this year:

 Each year we also identify “bigger ticket items” in order to enhance the Fairmount Elementary experience.
 In past years these items have included iPads and “smart boards” for every classroom, new playground equipment, Fundation supplies, school safety equipment, an outdoor classroom, the new learning garden, improvements to our running track, and the electronic marquee at the school entrance.
-Last year was a very successful fundraising year and, as a result, we are able to provide 60 Google Chromebooks and 2 charge carts (cost of $18,000) to the school.
-Fundraising efforts this year, with a $52,000 goal, will go towards the purchase of another set of Google Chromebooks (30 + charging cart), the Read Naturally program, additional playground enhancements, funding of a Multi-Cultural Night, and the programs noted above.
+Last year was a very successful fundraising year and, as a result, we are able to provide 60 Google Chromebooks and 2 charge carts (cost of $25,000) to the school.
+Fundraising efforts this year, with a $67,000 goal, will go towards the purchase of another set of Google Chromebooks (36), parking lot improvements, the Read Naturally and Interventions programs, additional playground enhancements, funding of a Multi-Cultural Night, Author Visit, 2 Xylophones for the music program and the programs noted above.

 20) Question: How can I join and help the PTA?